Distance: 66 miles one way

 Do the unspectacular descent from the obvious summit and watch for Olney Cut-Off Rd. on your L. I don’t think it’s signed exactly that way, but with a map and the available signage you’ll know when you’re there.
 Now you have to make a choice.
 If you’re tired and you want the mellowness to continue, stay on Hwy 202 to Astoria.
 If you’ve got some legs left, take Olney Cut-Off and stay on it as it becomes Youngs River Rd.
 This back route (which is my Mapmyride map route and Moore’s route) is pretty and interesting, but it involves you in about 10 miles of demanding short rollers that will finish you off if you’re near the end of your energy.
 To make matters worse, the prevailing winds in the area are in your face and can be intense, so factor that into your decision.

-Ride on Youngs River Rd. to its end and navigate two apparent but unsigned turns: 1) at the end of Youngs River Rd., your road takes a very sharp 90-degree L and the road becomes (apparently) Warrenton-Astoria Hwy.
+Ride on Youngs River Rd. to its end and navigate two apparent but unsigned turns: 1) at the end of Youngs River Rd., your road takes a very sharp 90-degree L and the road becomes (says the map) Warrenton-Astoria Hwy.
 You don’t need to know this, since the road gives you little choice, but Moore tells you to take Warrenton-Astoria, so if you’re following his ride log it’s confusing.
 Warrenton-Astoria lasts about 1/10 mile, then intersects with a very large, busy highway you can’t miss.
 This is US 101 Business Route, and you can go in two directions, straight ahead and R. Go R (north) and Astoria is a short ride on a causeway across the bay.
 There is a lot of signage at the 101 intersection, but none of it is what you need to know, which is that Astoria is thataway—it’s so close you can see it.
-If you got confused and went straight (going west on US 101) you would make a 10-mile clockwise loop and come into Astoria from the west instead of the south.
+If you get confused and go straight (going west on US 101), you make a 10-mile clockwise loop and come into Astoria from the west instead of the south.

 Once in Astoria, find your way to the Astoria Column.
 It’s a quirky, amazing monument atop the highest point in town, and the views in all directions are delicious.
 Take some time to ponder the historical figures that cover the monument itself.

 There are many routes to the Column through town, and they’re all killer steep.
 You will hurt.
 Do it anyway.
+Our RWGPS map shows you one way.
+Our Mapmyride map leaves you on your own.
 There are signs everywhere pointing you to the Column, and anyone can direct you.
 Just keep going up.

 Shortening the route: this ride isn’t hard (Moore rates it “challenging,” but I don’t know why).
 Still, it’s pretty long, so riding it as an out-and-back would be a very long day.
-If you haven’t got a shuttle and want to shorten it, there’s no obvious best leg.
-You can start anywhere along the route, ride to anywhere else, and turn around.
-The drama and the work is in the second half—the climb, the descent, the Column.
+If you haven’t got a shuttle and want to shorten it, the drama and the work is in the second half—the climb, the descent, the Column.
 The first half is uninterrupted mellow rambling.

 Adding miles: Vernonia is the northern terminus of the Banks-Vernonia Trail, a paved rail-to-trail conversion.
 Normally I don’t like riding road bikes on paved trails, but I drove along this one to get to Vernonia and the woods looked utterly sublime.
 For the scenery alone, I’d give it a try.